sybrew/the-seo-framework/readme.txt

 * **Fixed:**
 	* When you disable a post type, its robots exclusion settings no longer get automatically rendered as checked by accident.
 	* Settings and post-edit tabs' contents can no longer stagger when you hold an arrow key switching tabs.
 So, they now always behave predictably.
+	* Settings and post-edit tabs' containers now have their height locked before switching tabs' content, preventing unnecessary double layout shifting.
 	* Settings tab's contents now correctly match the active tab when navigating back to the settings page (again).
+	* Prevented unnecessary layout shift on the settings page of notifications from other sources (plugins, themes, core).
 	* When a post type or taxonomy isn't publicly queryable, TSF won't consider it as a supported anymore.
 	* When clicking on the character counter subsequently, the AJAX loader will now reappear correctly.
 	* Addressed an issue where when you double-clicked on the title prefix on an RTL-based site that causes selection of the title to fail.